 Marrakech Atlas Etape

 Marrakech Atlas Etape is an annual cyclosportive starting from the exotic city of Marrakech up to the ski-resort high in the Atlas Mountains and back down again.
-It is an inclusive event with no aggressive broom wagon and a choice of 2 routes: 140km and 60km.
+It is an inclusive event with no aggressive broom wagon and a choice of 4 routes: 140km, 104km, 84km and 60km.
 The full ascent will challenge the serious amateur or even professional rider, as well as passionate and determined cyclists who just wants to do this monster of a climb with the exhilaration of the descent.

-Approximately 170 cyclists took part in the first ever Marrakech Atlas Etape, aptly nicknamed the ‘Ouka Monster’, a cycling event like no other!
+Approximately 170 cyclists took part in the 2013 Marrakech Atlas Etape, aptly nicknamed the ‘Ouka Monster’, a cycling event like no other!

 The base station and the various feed stations provided information and much-needed sustenance for riders throughout the event and later on in the day an excellent lunch provided by acclaimed chef Damien Durand was attended by many people…

-- The quickest time to Oukaïmeden was a little over 3¼ hours
+- The quickest time to Oukaïmeden in 2013 was a little over 3¼ hours

 - The quickest time to Oukaïmeden and back to the finish was a little under 5½ hours